-In 1984, an article about a bad copy of the Apple ][ computer, the Agat, made in the USSR appeared on the background of pictures with red banners, Lenin and marching soldiers in Byte magazine.
-This article cited a curious price for this computer – $17,000 (it was an absurd number, the real price of the first serial Agats complete with a monitor and a printer was about 4000 rubles) and ironically indicated that Soviet manufacturers would have to dramatically lower the price if they want to sell their product in the West.
+In 1984, an article in Byte magazine about a bad copy of the Apple ][ computer, the Agat, made in the USSR appeared in the background of pictures with red banners, Lenin and marching soldiers.
+This article cited a curious price for this computer of $17,000 (it was an absurd amount, the real price of the first serial Agats complete with a monitor and a printer was about 4000 rubles) and ironically indicated that Soviet manufacturers would have to dramatically lower the price if they wanted to sell their product in the West.
 This was a material about the Agat prototype which used the 6502 hardware emulator instead of the real 6502.
 The Agat was used mainly in school education.
-The older Agat models were almost 100% compatible with Apple ][ and had some pretty useful extensions.
+The older Agat models were almost 100% compatible with the Apple ][ and had some pretty useful extensions.
 Surprisingly, processors for Agats and Bulgarian clones of the Apple II were purchased en masse in the United States – this was an exceptional case when processors were purchased in large quantities, rather than cloned.
 In Bulgaria, they still managed to establish a small production of their 6502 clone by the mid-80s.
 In the USSR it was possible to make a 65C02 clone only by the end of the 80s.
 Interestingly, the Soviet 6502 clone could be overclocked up to 5 MHz by increasing the supply voltage from 5 to 15 volts – there was a card with such an accelerator for the Agat.

-One can only try to fantasize about what would have happened if the 6502 could develop at the same pace as its competitors.
+One can only try to fantasize about what would have happened if the 6502 had developed at the same pace as its competitors.
 It seems to me that the gradual moving of zero-page memory to registers, the improvement of instruction pipelining, and the gradual expansion of the command system with simultaneous optimization of cycles would allow The Terminator 6502 to remain in the lead in terms of performance until the early 90's.
-Introducing 16-bit mode and then 32-bit would allow more memory and faster commands to be used.
+Introducing 16-bit mode and then 32-bit, would allow more memory and faster commands to be used.
 Would its competitors have been able to oppose this?